opendatasoft/ods-documentation/source/customizing_look_and_feel/04_configuring_data_visualizations/data_visualizations.rst

 To add a custom basemap to the domain:

-1. Click on the "Add basemap" button.
+1. Click on the + Add basemap button.
 2. In the Basemap column of the newly added row of the table, click on the drop-down menu.
 3. In the drop-down menu, select either "Custom" or "Custom (WMS)".
 4. Fill up the basemap configurations.